 All students must complete financial clearance each quarter.
-This online process available through myWWU requires students to review contact information (address, phone numbers, email address), choose a meal plan and confirm housing arrangements, make sure all paperwork for financial aid and loans is completed, make any required down payment, and agree to terms and conditions.
+This online process available through myWWU requires students to review contact information (address, phone numbers, email address), choose a meal plan and confirm housing arrangements, make sure all paperwork for financial

-The deadline is 4 p.m. the Wednesday before the start of classes.
+The deadline is 4 p.m. the Wednesday prior to the start of classes.
 Students missing this deadline will have their classes dropped.
-Because other students may be waitlisted for one of these classes, students are not guaranteed reinstatement into their scheduled classes after financial clearance is completed.
+Because other students may be wait-listed for one of these classes, students are not guaranteed reinstatement into their scheduled classes after financial clearance is completed.